 Although we were hired to fix and improve the front end, we still needed to understand the entire platform to effectively assist the client in achieving their goal.

 Our team consisted of the client as the backend developer, two frontend developers, a tester, and a product owner.
 Coordinating the work between the backend and frontend was a challenge, but we were always able to agree on next steps.
 Another challenge was the existing code, which was using an old version of React with an architecture that had room for improvement.

-During the project our team was able to analyze and understand the existing code, fix all major issues and improve the code quality by using modern react with functional components and hooks where possible.
-We have also written down the product requirements of the individual applications and based on those we were able to find, specify, and fix all bugs of the platform.
-To manage all this within the given time frame, we agreed with the client to add a second frontend developer a month before the deadline, because we were able to identify the scope and needed capacity by then.
+During the project, our team was able to analyze and understand the existing code, fix major issues, and improve code quality by using modern React with functional components and hooks.
+We also wrote down the product requirements for the individual applications and based on those, we were able to identify, specify, and fix all bugs on the platform.
+To manage everything within the given time frame, we agreed with the client to add a second frontend developer a month before the deadline, once we had a better understanding of the scope and needed capacity.

-As a result of the cooperation the application is now stable, without major issues and with new features added.
-The client is pleased with the way we listened to and responded to his particular needs, quickly adapted to the existing code base (though some technology was new to us), and progressed rapidly.
-The collaboration is continuing.
+As a result of the collaboration, the application is now stable, without major issues, and with new features added.
+The client is pleased with our ability to listen to and respond to their specific needs, quickly adapt to the existing code base (even when some technologies were new to us), and make rapid progress.
+The collaboration is ongoing.